romanpauk/dingo/test/matrix/README.md

 Every product case is classified.
 Supported cases may be selected as direct C++ tests; functionality gaps remain visible with a reason, and intentional constraints remain outside the support contract.
 Shared storage requires a movable composition.
-The current container also cannot publish an exact composed type when a raw or smart pointer is the outer wrapper around another wrapper, or when pointer-to-const normalization occurs inside a wrapper.
-These limitations do not disable supported stable inverse compositions such as `optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, or exact owning `variant<shared_ptr<T>, unique_ptr<T>>` requests.
-Owning optional requests with a composed operand and owning arrays of optionals remain explicit functionality gaps because resolution selects an inner conversion instead of materializing the exact outer type.
+Raw and const pointer compositions intentionally expose only stable exact requests.
+Shared and unique pointer compositions support exact stable, value, and rvalue requests even when their operand is another wrapper, including pointer-to-const operands.
+Stable inverse compositions such as `optional<shared_ptr<T>>` and `optional<unique_ptr<T>>`, and exact owning `variant<shared_ptr<T>, unique_ptr<T>>` requests are supported as well.
+Owning arrays of optionals remain an explicit functionality gap because constructor shape materialization cannot construct an optional element.

 Operators declare positional resolution limitations alongside their type and copy/move rules.
 A limitation may select request strategies and operand operator